julianramey/aurelia/README.md

-# GlowFolio - Media Kit Platform for Content Creators
+# Aurelia - AI-Powered Talent Agency for Creatives

-GlowFolio is a modern web application that helps content creators showcase their work and metrics to potential brand partners through beautiful, customizable media kits.
+Aurelia is a revolutionary AI-powered talent agency platform that connects beauty and lifestyle micro-influencers with brands, helping them grow their careers and secure meaningful collaborations.

 ## Project Overview

-GlowFolio empowers creators to:
+Aurelia empowers creators by:
-- Create professional media kits in minutes
+- Matching creators with relevant brand opportunities using AI
-- Customize colors, content, and layout
+- Managing creator-brand relationships and collaborations
-- Share their media kit via a personalized URL
+- Providing data-driven insights and growth strategies
-- Display social media metrics and brand collaborations
+- Automating outreach and negotiation processes
-- Present their work in a visually appealing format
+- Building professional portfolios and media kits

 ## Key Features

-- **Customizable Media Kits:** Choose from multiple color themes and layout options
+- **AI-Powered Matching:** Intelligent algorithm to match creators with relevant brands
-- **Brand Collaboration Showcase:** Highlight past partnerships and brand work
+- **Portfolio Management:** Professional portfolio and media kit creation
-- **Metrics Display:** Present follower count, engagement rates, and other key metrics
+- **Analytics Dashboard:** Track performance metrics and growth opportunities
-- **Services Section:** Showcase what services you offer to potential clients
+- **Brand Collaboration Tools:** Streamline the entire collaboration process
-- **Public Sharing:** Each media kit gets a dedicated public URL for easy sharing
+- **Career Growth:** AI-driven insights and recommendations for career development

 ## Technologies Used